 It’s a short drive of 1.5 miles (2.5 km) to the centre of Conwy, with several pay and display public car parks.
 Keen walkers may prefer to follow the path beside the river into Conwy, but the reserve car park closes at 5pm.

 Conwy is a medieval walled town, designated a UNESCO World Heritage Site.
 After lunch in one of the many cafes and tearooms, visit the impressive 13th century Castell Conwy (Conwy Castle).
 It was built on the orders of King Edward I in just four years.
 Explore the royal residential rooms and climb the towers.
 Walk around the substantial town walls and explore the historic quayside, including the Smallest House in Britain.
 Visit North Wales’ finest Elizabethan townhouse Plas Mawr to see what life was like for the wealthy Wynn family.
-Take time to wander the cobbled streets, visit boutique shops or join a guided walk.
+Take time to wander the cobbled streets, visit boutique shops or join a guided walk with Conwy Tours or Conwy Guided Tours.
 There is also a Conwy Town Trail available to download.

 Castell Conwy (Conwy Castle) and Plas Mawr are Cadw sites and Travel Trade rates are available - Cadw’s Tour Operator Scheme.